Food caddy

 Compost logo

-Food waste can be wrapped in newspaper or contained in a compostable caddy liner or any type of plastic bag (including old bread wrappers, cereal packets, used sandwich bags etc) before placing in your 23 litre food waste bin.
+Food waste can be wrapped in newspaper or contained in a compostable caddy liner or any type of plastic bag (including old bread wrappers, cereal packets, used sandwich bags etc) before placing in your 23 litre food waste bin, or communal food waste bin (coming soon).
 All liners and bags are removed before processing and are sent to energy from waste.

 You can also use your own indoor container — do whatever works for you.